We’re not always aware of it – but negative emotions during sex can pop up when we least expect them to – ridding sex of pleasure and enjoyment.

 To enjoy sex and feel pleasure we often need to feel we’re worthy of it.
 Because shame is a strong emotion that removes all feelings of worthiness – it’s presence inhibits sexual desire.

-This leads to low libido and even difficulties with sexual arousal, which can us to feel like sex feels like nothing anymore.
+This leads to low libido and even difficulties with sexual arousal, which can cause us to feel like sex feels like nothing anymore.

 Guilt often arises as a reaction to what we’ve just done.
 For some, this means they don’t feel guilty in the heat of the moment, but rather after sex is over.

-However, over time, the pattern of guilt emerging after sex, leads to sex becoming inextricably linked with something that makes us feel bad.
+However, over time, the pattern of guilt emerging after sex leads to sex becoming inextricably linked with something that makes us feel bad.

 Time after time, the afterglow of sexual pleasure is quickly masked by the dirty feeling that what we just did wasn’t ok.
 And unless it’s the kind of “wrong” that turns us on – guilt can impede libido just as much as shame can.

-Shame and guilt about sex is common and for some, the effects run deep.
+Shame and guilt about sex are common and for some, the effects run deep.
 By understanding how negative emotions during sex can impact your libido – you can take the first step towards an increased sex drive.

-If you’re suffering from low libido and would like to regain it – understanding all of the factors responsible for it will help you increase it.
 Join the thousands of others who have downloaded my free resource The Desire Test, to gain a more comprehensive understanding of your sex drive and the five key areas that may be affecting it negatively.

 You’re not alone!
 Download the 10-page Desire Test to find out why your desire for sex is gone (and what to do about it).